 Because you’re so focused on anticipating future implications, it’s hard for anyone to surprise you.
-Picking up hidden clues is second nature to you.
+Picking up hidden clues is second nature to you and something you’re competent in.
 Noticing patterns and trends is something you’ve been doing since you were a young child.
 This can be disappointing to friends and family members who want to get a reaction out of you!

 #19 – Routine Smothers Your Creativity

 You hate knowing that every single day is going to be exactly the same.
 You especially despise focusing on rote, mundane tasks.
 Things like washing the dishes multiple times a day, proofreading form letters, or having the same set of tasks every day can drain the inspiration out of you.
 You crave a life where you can follow your inspiration, trailblaze new paths, and be creative.

 #20 – You Know How to be Tough and Decisive When Others Can’t